Department of Sociology

 Pam McMullin-Messier is a Professor of Sociology and has been actively involved with identity-based and environmental interdisciplinary programs at CWU.
 She earned her Ph.D. in Sociology and a graduate certificate in Gender Studies from the University of Southern California; her dissertation focused on the intersection of population-environmentalism with nationalism and human rights.

-Pam McMullin-Messier came to CWU in 2009.
-Prior to coming to Central, Pam worked at Kutztown University, Pennsylvania State University, Gettysburg College, and Longwood University.
-While at Central, Pam has served in a number of roles, including on the advisory boards for Women’s and Gender Studies, Environmental Studies, Resource Management, McNair Scholars, and Cascadia Hazards Institute.
-She is also involved with the Curriculum for the Bioregion Initiative through the Washington Center at Evergreen College.
+Pam has been at CWU since 2009.
+Prior to Central, she worked at Kutztown University, Pennsylvania State University, Gettysburg College, and Longwood University.
+While at Central, Pam has served in various roles, which include SOURCE, Women’s, Gender and Sexuality Studies, Environmental Studies, Douglas Honors College, McNair Scholars, and the Social Justice and Human Rights Dialogues.